Retreat to the French countryside for:

 When you are not writing

-You are free to join the couple of trips we make to a local market, or (in summer) the local lake.
+You are free to join the trip we make to a local market, or (in summer) the local lake.
 Or you can just take yourself off on well signposted walks to Le Puy des Ages (2 km), the chateau-forge of Savignac-Lédrier or the village bar (1.5km)…

 Feedback on your writing

 You’ll be accommodated in your own simple but comfortable room with a desk and lamp.
-‘The Piggery’, a separate gite in the grounds, is suitable for two (or more) writers: it has a large open mezzanine space upstairs (4m x 6m’) with further accommodation below (5m x 6m’) separated by curtains.
+‘The Piggery’, a separate gite in the grounds, is suitable for two (or more) writers: it has a large open mezzanine space upstairs (4m x 6m) with further accommodation below (5m x 6m) separated by curtains.
 There is wifi in all the accommodation.
 Two Writer’s Cabins (3 x 3.5m and 3 x 3 m) each provide ‘rustic’ but comfortable individual accommodation (occupant uses main house bathroom).
-Subject to availability, writers may share accommodation in the main house with another writer or an accompanying partner.
+Subject to availability, writers may have their own room or share accommodation in the main house with another writer or an accompanying partner.

 *While we do our best to satisfy your accommodation request, please note that in the event that this is not possible, you will be offered the alternative at the advertised price.

 Breakfast is on a help yourself basis and can be from as early (or late) as you require it.
-A simple buffet lunch will be laid out in the kitchen from 12:30-1:30.
+A simple buffet lunch will be laid out in the kitchen from 12.30-1.30.
 Tea- and coffee-making facilities are available whenever you require.
-A sit-down dinner with wine is served from 730PM and we encourage all writers to join the group for this (let us know on the Booking Form of dietary needs or other intolerances).
+A sit-down dinner with wine is served from 7.30pm and we encourage all writers to join the group for this (let us know on the Booking Form of dietary needs or other intolerances).
+Retreaters take turns to cook one evening meal in small groups and clear away.

 It is important you are all on the same outward and return Ryanair flight to Limoges to facilitate transfers to and from Le Verger.
 NB.
 Wait for us to let you know when you can go ahead and book your flight, and from which airport.
 Travellers by train can be picked up / dropped off at Limoges-Benedictins rail station at a time which coincides within an hour or so with airport collection/drop offs.
-Group airport / rail station transfer is included.
+We charge £15 per person each way for group airport or rail station pick ups.
 If you require a separate pick up or drop off, a local taxi costs 140-160 euros and we charge £80.

 What to bring